GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 ### 3.11 Use a Conda environment in a script (Linux)

-To use a Conda environment from a shell script, you need to run the conda source script like you did in your *bashrc* file (see [Installation step 3](conda_installation_guide.md#installation)).
+To use a Conda environment from a shell script, you need to run the conda source script like you did in your *.bashrc* file (see [Installation step 3](conda_installation_guide.md#installation)).
 Then you will be able to activate the environment you want from your script.